Machinelearning3Dprinting/gearbot_brandon/3D Print Stuff/Readme.md

 > **Note:** You Can Not Just Print The STL Files As Is They Are To Exact Dimensions \--- You Need To Change A Few Setting In Your Slicing Software Or Edit The STL Files Either In FUSION 360 Or A Program Of Your Chose
 >
-> FUSION 360 Would Be The Easiest To Make The Appropriate Edits As I Have Inculded The \".f3d" File
+> FUSION 360 Would Be The Easiest To Make The Appropriate Edits As I Have Inculded The \".f3d" Files

 .